es-tooling/ecosystem-cleanup/README.md

 <img src="https://img.shields.io/badge/needs%20first%20contact-b60205?style=flat" alt="needs first contact" style="vertical-align: middle"/>

 The maintainer of the repo was not contacted yet.
-Create an issue and ask, if creating a PR is welcome
+Create an issue and ask, if creating a PR is welcome.
+You can also reach out to the maintainer via other channels but **make sure that contributions are welcome**.
+We want the maintainers on board and convince them that this is important enough to spend time on.

 <img src="https://img.shields.io/badge/accepts%20prs-DBE1EF?style=flat" alt="accepts prs" style="vertical-align: middle"/>

 The maintainer is welcoming PRs.
-Feel free to create PRs for all the issues you find
+Feel free to create PRs for all the issues you find. **Make sure to follow contribution guidelines!**

 <img src="https://img.shields.io/badge/needs%20alternative-F32096?style=flat" alt="needs alternative" style="vertical-align: middle"/>